shashank19105/Fake-News-Detection-using-NLP-and-ML/README.md

 We propose Binary Classification models that we can use to classify if a statement is reliable or unreliable.
 This classification process has diverse practical applications as it automates the assignment of statements to either reliable or not with a very high accuracy.
 We classify based on the title, author, text, verbs etc.

+Description of the repo

+there are 2 data set across which we have implemented our models.
+Promising results were achieved on both the datasets.